Fraud Blocker Get 20% off. Download the app now.

 1. Submit your request

-Within 15 minutes, one of our qualified doctors will connect via video.
+Within 15 minutes*, one of our qualified doctors or nurse practitioners will connect via video.
 This is a standard medical consultation.
-The doctor will assess your condition, your medical history, and determine if you are unfit for work or study.
+They will assess your condition, your medical history, and determine if you are unfit for work or study.

 1. Receive your certificate instantly

-If the doctor deems it clinically appropriate, they will issue your multi-day medical certificate immediately.
+If the doctor or a nurse practitioner deems it clinically appropriate, they will issue your multi-day medical certificate immediately.
 It arrives directly in your inbox as a secure PDF.
 You can then email this directly to your HR department or university administration.

-Tip: Online certificates are issued by an AHPRA-registered doctor.
+Tip: Online certificates are issued by an AHPRA-registered doctor or a nurse practitioner.
 That’s what makes it a legitimate medical certificate in Australia.
 But employers and institutions can still have their own rules.
 Always check what your workplace, uni, or school accepts.

 Considerations